-- 6.7.1 London Plan policy SI 12 states that development proposals must comply with the flood risk assessment and management requirements over the lifetime of the development and have regard to measures proposed in flood management plans.
-Policy SI13 of the London Plan states that development proposals should aim to achieve greenfield run-off rates and ensure that surface water run-off is managed as close to its source as possible. - 6.7.2 Policy LP53 of LP33 requires all development to have regard to reducing flood risk, both to and from the site, over its expected lifetime.
-The policy further states that all development should decrease vulnerability to flooding through appropriate siting, design and on-, and off-site mitigation. - 6.7.3 The proposed outbuilding has a footprint of 24sqm.
-However, the proposal is not located within a critical drainage area and proposes to retain a significant amount of planting and permeable area within the rear garden.
-Furthermore, the proposal will be with a green roof to help with sustainable drainage.
+- 6.7.2 Policy LP53 of LP33 requires all development to have regard to reducing flood risk, both to and from the site, over its expected lifetime.
+The policy further states that all development should decrease vulnerability to flooding through appropriate siting, design and on-, and off-site mitigation. - 6.7.3 The proposed extension has a minor footprint of 5sqm and is located on an area of existing hardstanding below a terrace.
+The proposal is not located within a critical drainage area and proposes to retain a significant amount of planting and permeable area within the rear garden.
 As such, and given the scale of the development, no mitigation measures are considered necessary in this instance.